AaltoSciComp/scicomp-docs/aalto/opensource.rst

 build on your code, making your impact limited.
 No one will build on you, and eventually your work rots and gets lost.

-You *always* want to go through this process as soon as possible: if you don't, it becomes much harder to track everyone down.
+You *always* want to go through this process as soon as possible at the beginning of a project: if you don't, it becomes much harder to track everyone down.

 You shouldn't release as open source (yet) if your work is intentionally